- 1 Best Pellet Gun Reviews

 - Barrel-break – This is the mechanism used by most of the manufacturers.
 In order to cock and load the weapon, you need to pull down the barrel.
-By doing this, you activate the piston that builds up pressure.
+By doing this, you activate the piston that builds up the pressure.
 When you pull the trigger, the accumulated pressure is released and a column of air is pushed directly behind the pellet, pushing it forward.

 - Pump – This mechanism is widely spread, but less efficient.
-In order to build up pressure in the pressure chamber, you need to activate a lever.
+In order to build up the pressure in the pressure chamber, you need to activate a lever.
 The lever is usually located underneath the barrel.
 Once you have enough pressure in the chamber and pull the trigger, the air pushes behind the pellet to drive it forward.

 Based on the type of spring they use, there are two types:

 - Metallic Spring – The piston is attached to a metallic spring, so every time you cock the rifle, the spring is compressed.
 This brings the piston level with the sear.
 Once you pull the trigger, the metallic spring is released, the sear is opened and all the air is compressed behind the pellet, driving it forward.